paldhous/ucb/2018/dataviz/md/class4.md

 ### Assignment

-- Create a repository on GitHub to host your final project and clone to your computer so you can manage the project in GitHub Desktop.
+- Create a repository on GitHub and clone to your computer so you can manage in GitHub Desktop.
 - In Markdown, write a pitch for your final project in a file called `project-pitch.md`.
 Your final project accounts for 45% of your grade for this class, so it's important that you get off to a good start with a substantial and thoughtful pitch.
 You will also be graded separately on this pitch assignment.
  - Explain the goals of your project.
  - Detail the data sources you intend to use, and explain how you intend to search for data if you have not identified them.
  - Identify the questions you wish to address.
  - Building from these questions, provide an initial outline of how you intend the visualize the data, describing the charts/maps you are considering.
 - Using Haroopad, save the Markdown document as an HTML file with the same name.
 - Create a `gh-pages` branch for your repository and publish it on GitHub.
-View the webpage at created at `http://[username].github.io/[project]/project-pitch.html` where `[username]` is your GitHub user name and `[project]` is the name of your project repository.
+View the webpage at created at `http://[username].github.io/[repo]/project-pitch.html` where `[username]` is your GitHub user name and `[project]` is the name of your project repository.

-- Share that url with me so I can read your project pitch and provide feedback.
+- Share that url with me via bCourses so I can read your project pitch and provide feedback.
+- If you would rather not publish your project pitch in a public repo, and have not yet obtained a GitHub Education account to secure private repos, go through the exercise above with some generic text, rather than that your pitch, so I can verify that you've grapsed the basics of using GitHub.
+Then file your pitch directly through bCourses as a Markdown document.

 ### Further reading